Healthy Baked Oatmeal **VIDEO**

 1/4 cup maple syrup, honey, brown sugar, or sugar

 Preheat oven to 350F.
 Spray nonstick spray on a 8x8 baking dish (or equivalent).
-Mix dry ingredients and then mix in wet ingredients.
-Spoon into pan and cover with foil.
+Mix oats, baking powder, baking soda, salt, allspice and cinnamon.
+Add fruit, milk, plain yogurt, eggs, and syrup and mix.
+Spoon into baking dish and cover with foil.
 Bake for 20 minutes, remove foil, and bake for another 25 minutes until golden brown.

 Enjoy hot, cold, or room temperature.
 If well covered, this will keep in the fridge for one week.